“For we are God’s fellow workers; you are God’s field, you are God’s building.” (1 Corinthians 3:9 NKJV)

-But after Christ’s death on the cross, God is no longer calling men to build or set apart a physical building or temple for Him to dwell among men.
-God’s delight is no longer in any physical building, but in a spiritual building, His Church (the Ekklessia).
+But after Christ’s death on the cross, God no longer calls men to build or set apart a physical building or temple for Him to dwell among men.
+God’s delight is no longer in any physical building but in a spiritual building, His Church (the Ekklesia).

-The born-again believers are now God’s building or temple which God desires to dwell in, walk among, and work through!
+The born-again believers are now God’s building or temple, which God desires to dwell in, walk among, and work in and through!

 Paul pointed out this truth to the Christians at Corinth, saying, “For we are God’s fellow workers; you are God’s field, you are God’s building.”
 (1 Cor.
 3:9 NKJV).

-Sadly, the delight or passion of many church leaders today is building an impressive and imposing physical temple for God, rather than building the believers as spiritual temple for God.
+Sadly, the delight or passion of many church leaders today is building impressive and imposing physical structures or temples for God rather than building the believers as a spiritual temple for God.

-While much energy, strength, time and financial resources are being expended today on physical buildings or temples for God, the believers who are God’s spiritual building or temple are left to famish, dilapidate, and collapse.
+While much energy, strength, time, and financial resources are being expended today on physical buildings or temples for God, the believers who are God’s spiritual building or temple are left unattended.

-Having been redeemed, justified, sanctified or set apart to God, the born-again believers are the living stones to be built up as a holy temple for God’s habitation on earth.
+Having been redeemed, justified, sanctified, or set apart to God, the born-again believers are the living stones built up as a holy temple for God’s habitation on earth.

 It is God’s utmost delight to see the believers today being “built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, in whom the whole building, being joined together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit.”
 (Eph.
 2:20-22 NKJV).

-Therefore, anyone whose utmost passion, purpose, or priority is not building God’s people as a spiritual house or temple for a dwelling place of God in the Spirit is not a co-builder with Christ, rather he is anti-Christ.
+Therefore, anyone whose utmost passion, purpose, or priority is not building God’s people as a spiritual house or temple for a dwelling place of God in the Spirit is not a co-builder with Christ; instead, he is anti-Christ.

-It is certainly a great privilege and responsibility to be called and chosen by the Lord Jesus to be a co-builder of His Church with Him.
-Apostle Paul understood the huge responsibility of being a co-builder with Christ.
-He didn’t take the responsibility lightly.
+It is undoubtedly a great privilege and responsibility to be called and chosen by the Lord Jesus to be a co-builder of His Church with Him.
+Apostle Paul understood the enormous responsibility of being a co-builder with Christ.
+Therefore, he didn’t take the responsibility lightly.

 “Him we preach, warning every man and teaching every man in all wisdom, that we may present every man perfect in Christ Jesus.
 To this end I also labor, striving according to His working which works in me mightily.”
 (Col. 1:28-29 NKJV).

-It is sad but true that believers today rather than being joined together as living stones to grow up into a holy spiritual house for God to dwell in and manifest His awesome power, presence and glory on earth, are being divided and disjointed by doctrines and denominations.
+It is sad but true that believers today are being divided and disjointed rather than joined together as living stones to grow into a holy spiritual house for God to dwell in and manifest His awesome power, presence, and glory on earth through men’s doctrines and denominations.

-The Church today is being torn apart by her carnal human leaders called to build her.
-It is obvious to all that these men are only after their selfish interests, vain glories and material gains (1 Cor.
+Today, the Church is torn apart by her carnal human leaders called to build her.
+These men are only after their selfish interests, ambitions, fame, vain glories, and material gains (1 Cor.
 3:3-4).

-Beloved, are you one of the rising new generation of co-builders with Christ in this generation?
+Beloved, are you one of the rising new generations of co-builders with Christ in this generation?

-The Lord is saying to you today: “Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified,” says the LORD.”
+Today, the Lord is saying to you, “Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified,” says the LORD.”
 (Hag.
 1:8 NKJV).

 “And see to it that you make them according to the pattern which was shown you on the mountain.”
 (Exo.
 25:40 NKJV).

-What is God’s building pattern and material for His Church today?
+What are God’s building patterns and material for His Church today?